U.S. Route 81 in Oklahoma: Route description

 US-81 enters the state of Oklahoma from Montague County, Texas by crossing a bridge across the Red River into Jefferson County.
 Just north of the river, the highway passes through Terral, its first Oklahoma town.
 The route takes a due north course north of Terral, with a Union Pacific rail line, which US-81 will parallel throughout its time in Oklahoma, lying just to the west of the highway, and the Red River running to the west of that.
 US-81 has its first highway junction in Oklahoma in Ryan, where it serves as the western terminus of State Highway 32 (SH-32).
 North of Ryan, the highway begins paralleling Beaver Creek, a tributary of the Red River, and bypasses Sugden to the east.
 US-81 intersects US-70 on the southeastern outskirts of Waurika, the county seat of Jefferson County.
 As US-81 passes north of the town, it begins roughly following the course of Cow Creek, which spills into Beaver Creek in Waurika.
 The highway curves northeast to bisect Addington before returning to a due north course as it enters Stephens County.

 From the Jefferson–Stephens county line, US-81 takes a due north course to Comanche, where it meets SH-53.
 Upon leaving Comanche, US-81 curves northwest before resuming its course to the north, passing through the gap between Sunray and Empire City.
-The highway then enters Duncan, the Stephens County seat, where US-81 passes through town on 16th Street.
-US-81's intersection with Thirteenth Street is the southern terminus of SH-81A, a loop route serving downtown Duncan.
+The highway then enters Duncan, the Stephens County seat, where US-81 passes through town.
 Further north, an interchange offers travelers an opportunity to join the Duncan Bypass, which parallels US-81 to the west.
-At this same interchange, eastbound SH-7 toward Davis can be accessed, while westbound SH-7 forms a concurrency with US-81, proceeding north on 16th Street.
-At the two highways' intersection with Main Street, they serve as the western terminus of SH-81A.
-US-81/SH-7 continue north through Duncan to the city's northern limit, where SH-7 splits away to the west, bound for Lawton.
+At this same interchange, eastbound SH-7 toward Davis can be accessed, while westbound SH-7 forms a concurrency with the Duncan Bypass proceeding west of 16th Street.
+US-81 continues north through Duncan to the city's northern limit, where SH-7 is to the west, bound for Lawton.
 US-81 continues north, entering Marlow.
 In Marlow, the route serves as the western terminus of SH-29.
 US-81 then continues north out of Stephens County.